dafny-lang/dafny/docs/DafnyRef/Statements.md

 }
 ```

-The special assignment operator `:-` enables to quickly return if the value evaluates to an error-compatible type, see [Section 19.7](sec-update-failure).
+The assignment with failure operator `:-` returns (from the method) if the value evaluates to a failure value of a failure-compatible type, see [Section 19.7](sec-update-failure).

 ## 19.9.
 Guards
 ````grammar